Blog

 “The Day Silence Fell Over the Datacenter: A Lesson in Expectation vs. Reality”

 About a year after the infamous water saga that had our datacenter swimming in unexpected ways, calm had finally returned.
 Or so we thought.
 With the resilience of seasoned IT warriors, we moved on to tie up the last few loose ends.
-Among these was
+Among these was integrating the emergency power generator with our newly renovated building—a task that sounds as straightforward as a Sunday morning.

 “From Data Floods to Dining Showers: The Sequel No One Asked For”